 GOGG: CLIF Fuel Stations AND “TIME OUTS”.

-Both GOGG races have some time-out section(s) on the course where your race time is no longer ticking over (ie, your timing chip is ‘paused’!)
+Both GOGG races have some time-out section(s) on the course where your race time is paused!.
 These are included because it’s in the style of gravel grinding, allowing you to stop and have a drink – order a coffee, regroup with your friends and then set off again.

 “Time outs” will be recorded by the electronic timing hardware set up at these locations:

 - 33km point at Mt Sabine Rd / Kaangalang Rd junction.
 (97km and 49km riders) Time stops ~50m before the junction / Time starts 50m after the junction.
 A CLIF Fuel Station and a coffee van will be at the junction in between.

 - 57km point at the Grey River Rd / Great Ocean Road junction.
 (97km riders only).
 Time stops on Grey River Rd ~50m before the junction.

 Riders continue along the Great Ocean Road between the 57km pt and 66km pt, passing through the townships of Kennet River and Wye River / Separation Creek where there are a couple of café’s, toilets, and even a beach you can swim at during your race without impacting your time.

 - 66km point at the Wye Rd / Great Ocean Road junction.
 (97km riders only) Time starts on Wye Rd ~100m after the junction.

 - 83km point at Mt Sabine Rd / Kaangalang Rd junction (same point as above – 97km riders only) Time stops ~50m before the junction / Time starts 50m after the junction.
 A CLIF Fuel Station and a coffee van is at the junction in between.